pospi/niri-config/README.md

 ## To-do

 - Replace `swaylock` & make the lockscreen work.
 (Need to find an alternative, it's throwing "Compositor does not support the input inhibitor protocol".)
-- Get an app switcher working (see [here](https://github.com/Kiki-Bouba-Team/niri-switch/issues/14) and [here](https://github.com/isaksamsten/niriswitcher/issues/2))
+- Get an app switcher working (see [here](https://github.com/Kiki-Bouba-Team/niri-switch/issues/14) and [here](https://github.com/isaksamsten/niriswitcher/issues/2)).
+Too much dependency hell on 22.04.
+For now, `niri-taskbar` is probably sufficient.
-- Useful Waybar extensions

 ## License